Witholding taxes can be incurred when you improperly withdraw from an RRSP.

 If you withdraw funds from your RRSP, your financial institution will withhold a percentage of the withdrawal and pay it to the government.
 This is known as the withholding tax.

-Withholding tax is dependent on where you reside, and the amount of money withdrawn.
+Your withholding tax rate is dependent on where you reside, and the amount of money withdrawn.
 The following table will illustrate the amount of withholding tax you will owe for early withdrawals.

-Note: If you live in Quebec, there is an additional 16% provisional tax that will be withheld.
+Note: If you live in Quebec, there are additional withdrawal taxes of 16% provisional tax that will be withheld.

 Is there a penalty for withdrawing from your RRSP?